The Sacred Willow: Four Generations in the Life of a Vietnamese Family

 As noted by some other Goodreaders, the book is a little long, and at times disruptive, simply I cannot imagine another way to do justice to the deep history interwoven with the lives of the Duong family.
 Elliott has a solid grasp of celebrated facts across the experiences of her relatives and does a masterful job of making a difficult and complex era accessible to the 21st-century reader.
 Impressive.

-I enjoyed the book and was never bored with it, but became somewhat frustrated with information technology towards the terminate when she described the fall of Saigon to the Viet Cong.
+...moreI enjoyed the book and was never bored with it, but became somewhat frustrated with information technology towards the terminate when she described the fall of Saigon to the Viet Cong.
 My frustration stemmed from the fact that I found this section of the volume utt

-I enjoyed the book and was never bored with it, merely became somewhat frustrated with it towards the finish when she described the fall of Saigon to the Viet Cong.
+This is the story of iv generations of the writer'southward Vietnamese family but, allow's be straight about this, what'southward interesting virtually it to well-nigh people is the Vietnam State of war.
+I would never have picked upward a similar book about, say, 4 generations of a Burmese family.I enjoyed the book and was never bored with it, merely became somewhat frustrated with it towards the finish when she described the fall of Saigon to the Viet Cong.
 My frustration stemmed from the fact that I found this department of the book utterly gripping, deserving of five stars and quite the best description I've e'er read nigh what happened in those final few days and hours.

 What this department fabricated me feel almost the book was that she'd made a error by going into the level of particular she did about the earlier generations of her family.
 Whilst those elements were interesting (though not riveting) in their ain correct and useful in putting into their historical context the growth of the Viet Minh, the expulsion of the French, the growth of the Viet Cong and the war against the United states of america, they didn't warrant the quantity of writing inside the book that she gave them.
 They were simply her personal family history, and writing about them in such item and at such length bordered on the self-indulgent, particularly in contrast to what came afterwards in the book.